 Study Abroad Program Overview

-This is a unique, full-time internship program offering a once-in-a-lifetime opportunity to study the culture of another country.
-Intern: Scotland provides students with exclusive internship opportunities that allow them to combine work experience with their studies of Scottish government and non-governmental organizations.
+This is a unique, full-time internship program offering a once-in-a-lifetime opportunity to study the political, charitable and legal culture of another country.
+The Scottish Political Internship provides students with exclusive internship opportunities that allow them to combine work experience with their studies of the UK and Scottish political system, and the work of the International NGO (non-governmental organisation) community.

-Specifically, this program allows you to further your political, cultural, and research knowledge and experience by working closely with a member of the Scottish Parliament (MSP), UN House Scotland, Law Society, or The Open University all while living and studying in Edinburgh, Scotland.
-Students of all disciplinary backgrounds are welcome in this unique new program.
+Specifically, this program allows you to further your political, cultural, and research knowledge and experience by working closely with a member of the Scottish Parliament (MSP), The Director UN House Scotland, or the Team w o report to the Director of Law Reform at the Law Society of Scotland; all while living and studying in Edinburgh, Scotland.
+Students of all disciplinary backgrounds are welcome in this unique program.

 The Scottish Parliament passes laws on issues delegated by the UK Parliament ("devolved issues") and scrutinizes the work of the Scottish government.
 You’ll take part in meaningful hands-on work with individual MSPs and their staff.
 You will be dealing with matters from constituent concerns to parliamentary questions and motions; and aiding your MSP in preparing for issues on national legislation.